evrusnak/SHE_appchallenge2024/README.md

 **Wind turbines** are well-known for causing bird mortalities.
 Their moving blades and white colour make them difficult for flying birds to maneuver around.
 They pose a very high risk to birds, especially ones that tend to soar in search of food like hawks and gulls.

 <img width="1053" alt="bird_strikes" src="https://github.com/evrusnak/SHE_appchallenge2024/assets/163580907/93bc374f-42ec-4302-91ba-70fe14c4a0f5">

 *This map shows our suitability modelling overlain with FLAP Canada data on bird strikes reported by the citizens of Toronto in the spring migration season of 2023.
 FLAP Canada records if the birds were found dead, alive, in flocks (multiple), if no bird were found but evidence of a strike was present (e.g., powdery outline of bird on window), or if information was unreported (unknown).
-You too can contribute to this dataset through*
+You too can contribute to this dataset through* [Flap Canada](https://flap.org)

 ## Open Source Data
+All open source data was used in the creation of this app, and processin was done on ArcGIS Pro/Experience Building/Hub

 Urban Environment Data:

 We obtained the urban features data, which included wind turbines, powerlines, highways, bus shelters, building height, study area, and neighborhoods from the City of Toronto’s Open Data webpage (City of Toronto, n.d.).